EmptyJackson/hmjackson/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a PhD student in Management & Organisational Behaviour working with {{< staticref "https://www.lancaster.ac.uk/lums/people/bogdan-costea" "newtab" >}}Prof. Bogdan Costea{{< /staticref >}} at Lancaster University.
+I'm a PhD student in Management & Organisational Behaviour working with {{< staticref "https://www.lancaster.ac.uk/lums/people/bogdan-costea" "newtab" >}}Prof. Bogdan Costea{{< /staticref >}}, {{< staticref "https://www.lancaster.ac.uk/lums/people/theodore-vurdubakis" "newtab" >}}Prof. Theodore Vurdubakis{{< /staticref >}} and {{< staticref "https://www.lancaster.ac.uk/lums/people/peter-watt" "newtab" >}}Dr. Peter Watt{{< /staticref >}} at Lancaster University.

-I hold an MSc in Psychology from Lancaster University, where I worked in the {{< staticref "https://www.youtube.com/watch?v=d70cn93VP70" "newtab" >}}Nark Lab{{< /staticref >}} on [thesis topic].
-Before this, I gained a BA in Management & Organisational Behaviour from Lancaster University, where I worked on [thesis topic].
+My research seeks to explore and understand the impact that the moral obligation to become the best version of oneself within the workplace can have on contemporary employees’ productivity and wellbeing.
+In a world consumed by positivity and potential, I seek to better appreciate the human psyche in work, by exploring how and why we have created a culture that encourages us to engage in a way of operating that, despite its optimistic exterior, leaves society feeling deficit and inadequate.

-I previously worked at Mars as a Senior Brand Manager and GSK in HR Capability Operations.
+I hold a MSc in Psychology (Distinction) from University of Nottingham, with a research dissertation exploring the relationship between smartphone addiction and mental health.
+Prior to this I gained a first-class BSc in Management and Organisational Behaviour from Lancaster University (top in my cohort).
+My undergraduate dissertation explored the dark(er) side of performance management in the HR department of a large UK pharmaceutical company.

-In my spare time I create handcrafted paper art, check out {{< staticref "https://www.etsy.com/uk/shop/PaperHugDesignsUK" "newtab" >}}my Etsy page{{< /staticref >}}!
+In between my undergraduate and postgraduate studies I was employed at Mars on their Management Development graduate programme for 3 years.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->